Cheshta1828/Task/README.md

 #step6:DATABASE SETUP
 update the database settings in the project's settings.py file.
 Provide details such as the MySQL database engine, name, user, password, host, and port to be used.
+#step7:create 3 dummy users
+python manage.py create_dummy_users
+COMMAND:
-#step 7:Make the necessary migrations
+#step 8:Make the necessary migrations
 COMMAND: python manage.py makemigrations
 COMMAND: python manage.py migrate
 #step 8: run the server